BEST LSAT STUDY SCHEDULE

 New To Lawschooli.com: Premium Day-by-Day LSAT Schedules!

-If you are looking for a more detailed schedule, we’ve just released a brand new day-by-day 14-week LSAT prep schedule for September and December LSAT students.
+If you are looking for a more detailed schedule, we’ve just released a brand new day-by-day LSAT Prep Schedules for highly-motivated students.
+These premium LSAT study schedules are available in the following lengths: 10-week, 12-week (3-month), 14-week, & 16 week (4-month).

 These intense schedules for motivated self-studiers uses the Powerscore Bibles to make use of all the best study materials currently available.